Introduction, aims and definitions

 Musical performance groups can be a great way for a young person to develop a specific talent whilst taking part in a balanced programme of Scouting, as required by POR.

-Musical performance is performances where the performance is primarily that of an instrument(s) creating sound, including the voice.
-The musical performances toolkit can be found here.
+A musical performance is a performance where the performance is primarily that of an instrument(s) creating sound, including the voice.

-Public performance is performance which may be viewed by those not the direct invitee of the participants or leaders involved.
+A Local Musical Public Performance is a performance which will be viewed by an audience that is not the direct invitee of the participants or leaders involved and may well be for people outside of Scouting.

-This does include shows with public ticketing, whether free or paid for, as well as where the performance is part of a wider public display, on a one off basis (eg. community fair) but does not include performances with closed audiences (eg. carol singing at care homes) The relevant Commissioner, or their designate, has the ability to restrict the audience of any non-public performance.
+This does include performances with public ticketing, whether free or paid for, as well as where the performance is part of a wider public display on a one-off basis (e.g. community fair, carnivals, parades, concerts.)
+Please note that this list is not exhaustive.